leangjia/blender_docs/manual/glossary/index.rst

       A curve that holds the animation values of a specific property.

    Field of View
       The area in which objects are visible to the camera.
-Also see :term:`Focal Length <focal length>`.
+Also see :term:`Focal Length <Focal Length>`.

    Fireflies
       Rendering artifacts encountered with path tracing resulting from